Pilates meets Functional Resistance Training

 A hybrid way of movement.

-Olivia is the founder of Live Active Physio and Pilates, an online movement platform that offers Matwork, reformer and mobility classes that capture her teaching style.
-There are also a variety of Hybrid strength-based programs within the app.
-To find out more visit www.liveactivephysio.com.au.
-She is also an educator with Unite Health.
+Liv is a Nike Trainer, Physiotherapist and Clinical Pilates Instructor and Educator for Unite Health.
+She is the Founder of Live Active Physio & Pilates, an online movement platform that offers mat, reformer and mobility classes, as well as a variety of Hybrid strength-based programs.
+To find out more visit https://www.liveactivephysio.com.au/

 References: